umarfchy/olly-java-crud/README.md

 ### Level 0 — Core Domain & CRUD (Console)
 - Pure Java, no frameworks.
-- `Book` model with in-memory repository.
+- Create a `Book` model.
-- Console menu for CRUD operations.
+- Show get operations in console.

 ### Level 1 — Persistence with JDBC (H2)
 - Store books in an H2 database.